 - (i) An actual price.
 An actual price is a negotiated rate of payment in effect at the time a claim is processed without any other increases or decreases; or - (ii) An estimated price.
-An estimated price is a negotiated rate of payment in effect at the time a claim is processed, reduced or increased by a percentage to take into account certain payments negotiated with the Provider and other claim- and non-claim-related transactions.
-Such transactions may include, but are not limited to, antifraud and abuse recoveries, Provider refunds not applied on a claim-specific basis, retrospective settlements and performance-related bonuses or incentives; or - (iii) An average price.
+An estimated price is a negotiated rate of payment in effect at the time a claim is processed, reduced or increased by a percentage to take into account certain payments negotiated with the Provider and other claim- and non-

+- claim-related transactions.
+Such transactions may include, but are not limited to, antifraud and abuse recoveries, Provider refunds not applied on a claim-specific basis, retrospective settlements and performance-related bonuses or incentives; or An average price.
+An average price is a percentage of billed charges for Covered - An average price.
 An average price is a percentage of billed charges for Covered Services in effect at the time a claim is processed representing the aggregate payments negotiated by the Host Blue with all of its healthcare Providers or a similar classification of its Providers and other claim- and non-claim-related transactions.
 Such transactions may include the same ones as noted above for an estimated price.